-For Meg Webster, a well-judged Minimalism can set the artist above almost any issue you may have in mind.
-However, the last word goes to artists who still worry about specifics.
-Lucien Samaha offers a hazy unease, but he sets it in downtown Beirut.
-Juan Manuel Echavarría in turn offers hope of a common humanity, but amid the political divisions of death squads and a drug war.
+Lights, he turns a stifling museum interior into seven windows on the world, while putting the light itself under erasure.
+For Meg Webster, a well-judged Minimalism can set the artist above almost any issue you may have in mind, but the last word always goes to artists who worry about specifics.
+Lucien Samaha may offer a hazy unease, but he sets it in downtown Beirut.

-Some have traced the paintings to Edvard Munch, but Garnett has few of his black outlines, little of his felt blackness, and nothing of his disturbingly heightened realism.
+One can trace the paintings to Edvard Munch, but Garnett has few of his black outlines, little of his felt blackness, and nothing of his disturbingly heightened realism.
 She empties the landscapes of people and dissolves them in brushwork.
 The style reminds me more of the latent Romanticism in prewar American realism, perhaps John Sloan or George Bellows but with lighter primary colors.
 Like their work, it also delivers pleasure more than gritty reality.
-Probably she would have received little attention without her subject matter, and here again art announces the end of the world as we know it (and I feel fine).
-However, it also allows a nice balance of indulgence and irony without pretense or appropriation.
+Her art announces the end of the world as we know it (and I feel fine).
+Yet it also shows a fine balance of indulgence and irony without pretense or appropriation.

-For all the references to a world before humankind, I kept seeing parables of catastrophe, even beyond what critics of Andrew Moore and others have derided as disaster chic.
+For all her references to a world before humankind, I keep seeing parables of catastrophe, even beyond what critics of Andrew Moore and others have derided as disaster chic.
 People have vanished, but the reactors keep on smoking.
-Brown's environmental awareness has something in common with lush paintings of Newtown Creek by Eva Struble or Joy Garnett's heated skies.
+Brown's environmental awareness has something in common with lush paintings of Newtown Creek by Eva Struble or Garnett's heated skies.
 Here, however, life insistently returns, if only to Jurassic Park.
-One could fault Brown, like Christoph Draeger, for trying too hard to bring conceptual sophistication to tradition—or cuddly animals to a demanding public.
+One could fault Brown, like Christoph Draeger, for trying too hard to bring conceptual sophistication to tradition—or cuddly animals to a willing public.
 Still, her paintings hold onto their naturalism, their optimism, and their sense of humor.

-Paul Chan takes devastation even more lightly.
+Paul Chan takes devastation lightly.
 Not that he refuses to face it, as Harold Rosenberg might have been the first to admit.
 In The 7

 The lightness enters from the start, with the medium.
 Each projection begins with that glow, and each returns to it at the end, like a flitting ray of hope.
-Each mimics a window from one angle or other, and together they lighten and unify the preposterous bulk of Sanaa's boxlike architecture, with its own fear of natural light.
+Each mimics a window from one angle or other, and together they lighten the preposterous bulk of SANAA's boxlike architecture, with its own fear of natural light.
 Lightness enters, too, with the modesty of paper silhouettes in place of digital simulation.
 The New Museum also includes an earlier work, in which the fruit from a Caravaggio still life rise and scatter with the same comic-strip simplicity.
-When Kara Walker visibly manipulates silhouettes, she makes her art an act of violence, but Chan brings the soothing charm of the handmade.
+When Kara Walker visibly manipulates silhouettes or the physically enters the Domino Sugar Refining Plant, she makes her art an act of violence, but Chan brings the soothing charm of the handmade.

 Walker makes a useful point of comparison for another reason as well, her engagement with African American history.
 Chan, for his part, refers to everything and nothing.
 As with a previous work, First Light, his title derives from Christian popular fiction and its warnings of the Apocalypse.
 However, one cannot see crouching bodies hurtling past a window without thinking of 9/11.
-Carolee Schneeman outraged people quite enough when she appropriated the falling man, and she drew the line at dead dogs.
-I have no clue why Chan throws them in or why his installation includes a table with dimensions borrowed from The Last Supper—except perhaps that Leonardo, too, promises death and resurrection.
+Carolee Schneemann outraged people quite enough when she appropriated the falling man, and she drew the line at dead dogs.
+I have no clue why Chan throws them in or why his installation includes a table with its dimensions borrowed from The Last Supper for feminism and new media—except perhaps that Leonardo, too, promises death and resurrection.

 Chan also builds lightness into the central image, with its predominance of rising and the potential for disruption.
 At the 2006 Whitney Biennial, the orientation of First Light left no doubt that objects constantly rose past the utility poles.
 On the New Museum's Web site one can watch all seven videos, totaling nearly one and three quarter hours, and the experience is closer to a dispersal.
 Fuzzy silhouettes gather out of nowhere, except for some quivering rods or the massive tree, and the occasional sideways motion comes as a comic surprise.
 At the museum itself, the projections run simultaneously, but not in synch and from all different directions.
 As one video projects across that table, the light drapes like a tablecloth and onto the floor.